Rules for the New Moon

 11 Gen. 26:5.

 12 Exod.
 34:22.
-An in-depth discussion is presented in the Article titled The Beginning of the Year.
+An in-depth discussion is presented in the Articles titled Beginning the New Year – Part 1 and Beginning the New Year – Part 2.

 13 Exod.
 34:22; compare with Exod.
 23:15-16; Lev.
 23:34, 39, 41; Num.
 29:12-39; Deut.
 16:13.